 I attended a conference a few years ago in New York.
 It started off not so perfectly.
 I ended slipping in the street and scraped my leg pretty badly.
 I had a great wardrobe planned that would only show the horrible knee scrap.
 Not a great way to make a first impression.

 By the third day I was determined to wear my dress and got myself made up to look presentable, scrapes and all.
 I was walking down the street with my New York “nobody mess with me” attitude.
 Then I hear a man say, “Ma’am, excuse me Ma’am”.
 I was thinking, “Oh please don’t bother me!”
 And I turned around and said “What do you want?”
 He said, “Ma’am you have a roller in the back of your hair.”
 OMG!
 I was so embarrassed at first and then I just started laughing hysterically.
-I think he thought I was crazy.
+I think he thought I was crazy with me laughing, scraped up knee and roller in my hair!
 There I was thinking he was the crazy one.

 We all have these moments where things don’t go our way or put us in our place.
 So my lesson here is don’t take everything so seriously and plan for those bumps in the road (literally for me).

 How to conquer perfectionism and celebrate being perfectly imperfect.

 Things Don’t Always Go According to Plan – When you are working on your home remember that nothing ever really goes according to plan.
 So lighten up a bit and have a good laugh when those unfortunate things happen.